-For city driving, Waze excels at finding alternate routes around accidents or traffic jams, especially since it alerts drivers way in advance if an incident is near.
-Waze’s police reporting is also quite advantageous as it helps drivers to monitor their speed and avoid getting a ticket.
-However, to save time, Waze tends to take drivers down roundabout routes through residential neighborhoods.
-This could be ideal for longer drives but annoying and not really that significant of a timesaver for shorter trips.
+For city driving, Waze excels at finding alternate routes around accidents and traffic jams, especially since it alerts drivers way in advance if an incident is near.
+Waze’s police reporting is also quite advantageous, as it helps drivers monitor their speed and avoid getting a ticket.
+To save time, however, Waze also tends to shuttle drivers through residential neighborhoods, which is often a roundabout way of getting to your destination.
+This could be ideal for long drives but is somewhat annoying — it’s also not really that significant of a timesaver for shorter trips.

-Meanwhile, Google Maps will still get you to your destination in a timely fashion and alerts drivers about accidents and traffics jams.
-The alerts aren’t as informative as Waze, though, mainly because Google Maps doesn’t have a social aspect.
-Google Maps, however, does have a larger and more informative map view, which allows drivers to see routes more clearly.
+Google Maps, on the other hand, will still get you to your destination in a timely fashion and alerts drivers about accidents and traffics jams.
+The alerts aren’t as informative as Waze, though, mainly because Google Maps doesn’t have social integration.
+Google Maps does have a larger and more informative map view, however, which allows drivers to see routes more clearly.

 Like the last question, the answer isn’t that cut and dry, but for all-around features, Google Maps takes the cake, especially since it will soon roll out incident reporting and a host of augmented-reality features.
 The ability to pull up biking and walking directions — as well as those for using public transit — also gives it a notable edge over Waze, even if they can clutter the display at times.